het-parekh/Internshala-Web-Scraper-Internshala.com/README.md

 - Location
 - Duration
 - Stripend
-- Last to apply
+- Last Date to apply
 - Number of applicants who have applied
 - Skills Required
 - Perks Provided
-- Number of opneings
+- Number of openings
 - Link to that internship

 ### How to use it :